 While it is evident that dofollow links increase traffic, not many know that nofollow links can also do the same.
 Let’s take a simple example to understand the idea better.
 For example, you can choose to create a nofollow link on Entrepreneur.com, which is known to have only a few dofollow links.
 On the other hand, this website has a very well-developed audience who follows and reads their posts daily.
 Therefore, it becomes almost impossible not to have people reading the posts containing your backlink.
 As people are curious human beings, they will surely visit your page to see what type of content you produce and how you can solve their needs.

 Second-tier nofollow links can also bring traffic to your website.
 These are the links that don’t lead directly to your site but to a different page that contains nofollow links from your page.
-Even though the chances of bringing people to your people are smaller, this strategy can still bring visitors to your website.
+Even though the chances of bringing people to your people are smaller, this marketing strategy can still bring visitors to your website.